 Nichole Suss, AUD - performs our highly specialized ENoG testing.

 Ellen Shorte, OD – is the Director Prosthetic Replacement of the Ocular Surface Ecosystem (PROSE) Clinic which specializes in bandage lenses and prosthetic device fitting to improve comfort and vision.
 For people with facial paralysis, PROSE treatment can reduce blurry vision, help keep what is seen sharper, and prevent damage to the cornea.

-Lawrence Zeidman, MD and Charles Abrams, MD - specialize in electrophysiology and the evaluation of the function of the facial nerve.
+Charles Abrams, MD - specialize in electrophysiology and the evaluation of the function of the facial nerve.
 This team uses EMG-facial motor studies and blink reflexes to determine if the lesion is demyelinating or axonal, which affects diagnosis (demyelinating is more likely to heal on their own) and can help with localization.

 Facial Reanimation Surgery

 Tatiana Dixon, MD - facial plastic surgeon specializing in restoring facial function using a variety of static and dynamic techniques.

 Fady Charbel, MD, Chair of Neurosurgery - specializes in removing the intracranial tumors relating to the facial nerve.

 Physical Therapy and Facial Nerve Rehabilitation

 Anita Sanchez, DPT - specializes in diagnosing the exact muscles of the face which are weak, and then addressing them.
 She has developed her own facial exercise system for her patients.

 Marco Ellis, MD - specializes in restoring facial symmetry and muscle function.
 His practice provides a full complement of microsurgical and cosmetic solutions, they range from nerve grafting and transfer to simple static procedures to camouflage imbalance.